 Disc Brake Upgrade

-Converting from drum brake to disc on your old car has several advantages.
-If you're thinking of adding horsepower, it's a good idea to have more stopping power.
-Disc brakes shed heat much faster, which improves repeated braking performance, and disc brakes have less moving parts than drums and they don't require any periodic adjustment.
+Converting from drum brakes to disc brakes on your old car has several advantages.
+Disc brakes shed heat much faster, which improves repeated braking performance.
 Also, when disc rotors get wet, they dry off much quicker than drums do.
+They also have less moving parts than drums, and don't require any periodic adjustment.

 Swapping to a set of front disc brakes is a relatively simple job, one that a weekend mechanic could accomplish with hand tools.
 There are two options to choose from when converting front manual drum brakes to power discs.
 You can either scrounge up good used parts from a donor car, or buy an aftermarket brake conversion kit.